xavdid/advent-of-code/solutions/2020/day_3/README.md

     return trees
 ```

-This gives us a nice generic function that we can fulfil both parts of the puzzle with!
+This gives us a nice generic function that we can fulfill both parts of the puzzle with!